IBM/watson-assistant-multi-bot-agent/README.md

 In this code pattern we will use Watson assistant bot for building bots and Nodejs application as orchestration layer.

-When you complete this code pattern, you will learn
+When the reader has completed this Code Pattern, they will understand how to:

-1. How to configure a bot to make it Agent Bot
+* How to configure a bot to make it Agent Bot
-2. How to configure a specific bot to return control to Agent Bot
+* How to configure a specific bot to return control to Agent Bot
-3. How to build an orchestration layer to stitch Agent Bot and specific Bots
+* How to build an orchestration layer to stitch Agent Bot and specific Bots

-## Watch the Overview Video

-Coming soon!!!

 ## Flow